Rolls-Royce Conway

-The Rolls-Royce RB.80 Conway was the first turbofan engine to enter service.
+The Rolls-Royce RB.80 Conway was the first turbofan jet engine to enter service.
 Development started at Rolls-Royce in the 1940s, but the design was used only briefly, in the late 1950s and early 1960s, before other turbofan designs replaced it.
-However, the Conway engine was used in versions of the Handley Page Victor, Vickers VC10, Boeing 707-420 and Douglas DC-8-40.
+The Conway engine was used on versions of the Handley Page Victor, Vickers VC10, Boeing 707-420 and Douglas DC-8-40.

 The name "Conway" is the English spelling of the River Conwy, in Wales, in keeping with Rolls' use of river names for gas turbine engines.

 Development

 Background

 Alan Arnold Griffith had proposed a number of different bypass or turbofan engine designs as early as the 1930s while he and Hayne Constant were trying to get their axial-flow jet engines working at the Royal Aircraft Establishment.
 However, simpler turbojet designs were prioritized during World War II for their use in military applications.
 Priorities changed dramatically at the end of the war and in 1946 Rolls-Royce agreed that existing engines like the Rolls-Royce Avon were advanced enough to enable a start to work on more advanced concepts like bypass.

 Griffith, who by then had become Chief Engineer at Rolls-Royce, suggested building a purely experimental bypass design using parts of the Avon and another experimental jet engine, the AJ.25 Tweed.
 In April 1947, a 5000 lbf design was proposed, but over the next few months it was modified to evolve into a larger 9250 lbf design in response to a need for a new engine to power the Mk.2 low-level version of the Vickers Valiant bomber.
 The go-ahead to start construction of this larger design was given in October, under the name RB.80.